This page was spun off of Mac OS X speed FAQ.

 Slashdot has revealed that some

-open source SANE developers have made these these scanners available to the Mac.
+open source SANE developers (Version 2.9 and earlier support PowerMac) have made these these scanners available to the Mac.

 There are also several drivers from PhaseOne made for the Mac.